Skip to main navigation menu Skip to main content Skip to site footer

 Abstract

 The purpose of this paper is to identify the optimal XR tools for cultivating inclusion in a second language classroom that Polish language teachers know and successfully use and which female refugees from Ukraine would like to use.
-The article is grounded in a project aimed at bridging the substantial gap between refugee women and women with fewer opportunities within the realm of language education.
+The article is grounded in a project aimed at bridging the substantial gap between refugee women and women with fewer opportunities in language education.
 It is acknowledged that women with fewer opportunities (such as migrants, refugees, and asylum seekers) have already coped with significant challenges related to relocation and other traumatic experiences.

 The project posits that XR tools can be employed to assist these women in acquiring new language skills.
 The central objective is to establish an XR environment that alleviates additional anxieties associated with Foreign Language Learning (FLL).
 By offering a broader array of realistic and engaging scenarios, these XR learning environments can facilitate practical activities.
 Such environments enable students to familiarize themselves with the nuances of language use and develop proficiency beyond the confines of a classroom setting.
 This approach emphasizes language application rather than rote memorization of closed-system rules.